-Thanks in large part to sky-high NYC rents (for starter apartments and dorms alike), more parents are opting to buy apartments for their grown children rather than just help with the rent.
-Brittney Baldwin, a vice president and mortgage loan officer at National Cooperative Bank in Manhattan, says she's done two of these deals in the last month alone, one for a condo on the Upper East Side and for a Brooklyn co-op.
+Thanks in large part to high NYC rents (for starter apartments and dorms alike), parents may opt to buy--or help buy--apartments for their grown children, rather than pay their rents.
+Brittney Baldwin, vice president of National Cooperative Bank in Manhattan, says she gets many inquiries from parents about this sort of thing.
 So what do you need to know about getting a mortgage in a case like this?

-Basically, there are two ways to go about it, says Baldwin:
+Basically, there are two ways to go about it:

 Option 1: Buy the apartment as an investment property